divy4/packer-templates/README.md

 A collection of Packer templates

-## File Structure
+## Repo File Structure

-- common/
-- scripts/
-      - `SCRIPT-NAME-1`
-      - ...
+- output/ - The default output directory (ignored by git)
 - templates/
   - `TEMPLATE-NAME-1` - The name of the template to build
-    - `PROVISIONER`/ - A directory of files used by a provisioner
+    - `PROVISIONER`/ - A directory of template-specific files used by a specific provisioner
       - ...
-    - template.json - The main template
+    - template.json - The template
-    - variables.json - All non-secret variables template.json depends on
+    - variables.json - Template-specific variables
   - ...

 ### Template Directory Naming